BobbySchell/SSM-Pop-Health-Does-educational-attainment-modify-the-causal-relationship-between-adiposity/Code Processing Genetic Data/Instructions.md

 *Converting VCF Files to CSV*

-For all chromosomes at once, use R to convert VCF files into CSVs and make data workable using “Official UKB Chrom 1 Conversion File.R” There’s too much code to put here but it’s straightforward.
+For all chromosomes at once, use R to convert VCF files into CSVs and make data workable using “UK Biobank Chrome Conversion."

 *References*